how is INS rebuilt different?

 Questions to ask the other guys when quoting rebuilds-

-1. How do they quote, just a ballpark or a specific line item quote?
+1. How does INS quote, just a ballpark or a specific line item quote?

 We don't ballpark, you pay for what you need.